How to Structure Your Next.js Project for Scale

 The Real Rule

 The best project structure is the one your team actually follows.
 Pick a pattern, document it in a CONTRIBUTING.md, and enforce it with linting rules.
 A mediocre structure followed consistently beats a perfect structure followed loosely.
+The same principle applies to feature subsystems — see our guides on Next.js API routes and Server Actions and authentication in Next.js for opinionated layouts you can reuse.

 Start simple.
 Refactor when the pain is real, not when it's theoretical.
 Your future self will thank you for the discipline.